5 Moments Coaches Should Use A Timeout

 1. 6-0 Run

-Any time a team goes on a 6-0 run a coach needs to consider a timeout to stop the other teams momentum.
-Allowing a team to go on an 8, 9, or 10 pt swing could put your team too far behind or could allow your opponent to make enough of a comeback that you’ve got a battle on your hands down the stretch.
+Any time a team goes on a 6-0 run a coach needs to consider a timeout to stop the other team’s momentum.
+Allowing a team to go on an 8, 9, or 10-point swing could put your team too far behind or could allow your opponent to make enough of a comeback that you’ve got a battle on your hands down the stretch.

 2. Two Consecutive Blown Defensive Assignments

 Nothing hurts a team more than one player missing their defensive assignment.
-You can see the other players attitudes and effort start to deteriorate when defensive assignments are clearly missed.
+You can see the other players’ attitudes and efforts start to deteriorate when defensive assignments are clearly missed.
 Use the timeout to correct the action, light a fire under in your players, or make a substitution.
-However you handle the situation make not to let these mistakes go without attention.
+However, when you handle the situation do not let these mistakes go without attention.

 4. Focus Your Defense